 4. Church of the Good Shepherd

 The list wouldn't be complete without an astro shot from this gem.
 A must see for every astrophotography enthusiast!
 This little chapel is placed right among the international dark sky reserve in Tekapo.
+One of the stops on my two week road itinerary around the South Island of New Zealand.

 5. Lake Pukaki